 Why does the world guffaw when we tell them we want to support freedom in foreign lands?
-Look no further than President Reagan:
+Look no further than

 "Some of the Contras simply enjoyed killing the 'piricuacos' or rabid dogs, as they called the Sandinistas and their official supporters."